kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 Americans muscle in and assume the role of mentoring their Little Brown Brothers--after they massacre some of them first.

-- <span class=year>1898 August</span> Cosplaying Spanish and US soldiers stage the mock Battle of Manila using wooden swords and spears, after which Spain surrenders Manila to the US, avoiding the ignonimity of waving the white flag to the Filipino revolutionaries besieging the capital.
+- <span class=year>1898 August</span> Cosplaying Spanish and US soldiers stage the mock Battle of Manila using wooden swords and papier-mâché shileds, after which Spain surrenders Manila to the US, avoiding the ignonimity of waving the white flag to the Filipino revolutionaries besieging the capital.

 - <span class=year>1898 October</span> *Manila Times* publishes its first issue.
 Columnist [Rigoberto Tiglao](https://rigobertotiglao.com/) lambasts the Spanish and Americans and urge the Katipuneros to throw their lot with the Chinese.